dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/da1.md

 Examine the *Pages/Movies/Edit.cshtml.cs* file:
 [!code-csharp[Main](razor-pages-start/snapshot_sample/RazorPagesMovie/Pages/Movie/Edit.cshtml.cs?name=snippet2)]

-When a HTTP GET request is made to the Movies/Edit page (for example, `http://localhost:5000/Movies/Edit/2`):
+When an HTTP GET request is made to the Movies/Edit page (for example, `http://localhost:5000/Movies/Edit/2`):

 * The `OnGetAsync` method fetches the movie from the database and returns the `Page` method.
 * The `Page` method renders the *Pages/Movies/Edit.cshtml* Razor Page.
 The *Pages/Movies/Edit.cshtml* file contains the model directive (`@model RazorPagesMovie.Pages.Movies.EditModel`), which makes the the movie model available on the page.